togrupe/dlive-midi-tools/README.md

 - HPF On Support (dLive only)
 - HPF Value Support (dLive only)

+#### Technical Limitations
+- DX2 (Pad/Phantom) for Avantis via SLink is currently due to technical limitation not possible.
+- HPF on & HPF value for Avantis due to technical limitation currently not possible.

 #### Issues fixed:

 #### Known issues:
-- DX2 (Pad/Phantom) for Avantis via SLink is currently not due to technical limitation not possible.
-- HPF on & HPF value for Avantis via SLink is currently not due to technical limitation not possible.

 ### v2.2.0